 Finally, the length of a count from a start-digit to an end-digit is how many digits we say regardless of the direction, that is whether up in the succession or down in the precession.

-When we count from the start-digit 3 to the end-digit 7, the length of the count is 4.
+EXAMPLE 2.3.
+When we count from the start-digit 2 to the end-digit 7, we count and the length of the count is 5.